 Product Management is about finding a solution to a problem instead of trying to fit a problem to a solution.
-A problem represents one or more needs of the target customer.
+A problem represents one or more needs of a specific customer segment.

 Finding customer needs can be challenging.
-Sometimes they don’t reveal them in a clear way during interviews or they are just not fully aware of them.
+Sometimes customers don’t reveal them in a clear way during interviews or they are just not aware of them.

-It is the job of a Product Manager to build up and validate the knowledge about the problem space so far.
+It is the job of a Product Manager to build up and validate the knowledge about the problem space.
 The way to get there is by carefully listening to what customers say and observing what they do.

 On this section